nedink/mtg-decks/README.md

 ## Installation

 ### Python
-Make sure you have python (python3) and can run it at command line.
+Make sure you have python (python3) and can run it in the command line.

 ### Chromebook